 6. Unfaithfulness in marriage – betrayal by a close member of the inner circle

 King Arthur married Guinevere who became his Queen.
 This didn’t stop Guinevere from having an affair with Lancelot, the champion Knight of the Round Table.

-The affair that blew the Olympians away occurred between Aphrodite, the Goddess of love, and Ares, the God of war.
-They had been caught in the act by Aphrodite’s husband, Hephaestus, in a golden net.
+The affair that blew the Olympians away was the one between Aphrodite, the Goddess of love, and Ares, the God of war.

-Hephaestus later called all of the other Olympians to see the shamefulness for themselves.
-Things were never quite the same after that.
+Hephaestus would then call all of the other Olympians to see the shamefulness for themselves.
+Things were obviously never quite the same after that.

 7. The land perishes due to lost love